Berlin - NbS for urban green connectivity and biodiversity

 The concept includes physical targets for the volume of humidity for evapotranspiration to be achieved in urbanised areas.
 These targets are based on the calculation of evaporation volumes obtained in a forest.
 Half of the evaporation required will be guaranteed by increasing vegetation (green roofs, walls, pocket gardens, etc) and the other half by using stored rainwater to be evaporated on rooftops, in public paved spaces, and used for irrigating green public spaces (Senat Berlin, 2014b).

-NBS project 3: Transforming vacant urban areas
+NbS project 3: Transforming vacant urban areas

 The city area includes some large, centrally located vacant areas which have not been utilised for decades after the Second World War.
 These include the areas of Gleisdreieck and the Schöneberger Südgelände, both of which contain disused railways, and the former city airport Tempelhof.
 The development of these areas followed different concepts: